 offering them a free family holiday.
 They were told that all they

-needed to do was go to a short presentation on timeshares, with no
+needed to do was go to a short presentation with no obligation to

 A few days later, Jane and Riley looked at the figures again.

 They realised that for a one-week holiday each year, they'd be

 paying an initial amount of $22,000; and on top of that they'd have

 to pay $500 a year in maintenance fees as well as a $100 yearly